 The main goal of treating osteopenia includes preventing osteoporosis.
 You can easily prevent this by adopting healthy behaviors such as a proper diet with good nutrition, doing regular exercise, avoidance of smoking or drinking alcohol, etc. Taking additional calcium or vitamin D supplements can help the patient to avoid osteoporosis.
 Patients with a T score under -2 need to avoid heavy weightlifting and perform regular exercise.
 This sometimes leads to some complicated spinal problems such as a herniated disc, fractured disc, spondylolisthesis, etc. that requires additional treatment procedures.
 Research shows that even a small exercise can help you to increase your BMD and reduce the risk for fracture.

 If your score approaches -2.5, your doctor may recommend that you take specific drugs to keep your bones healthy (Lems et al., 2011).
 Medications for treating osteopenia may include bisphosphonates (alendronate, risedronate, and ibandronate), selective estrogen receptor modulators (SERMs), etc. Physicians suggest using hip abductors to strengthen the hips and improve balance.

 Do you worry about keeping your bones strong and healthy?
 Make informed nutritional decisions and learn the power of them to protect your bone health.
-Being conscious of your nutrition is essential while treating osteopenia.
+Remaining conscious of your nutrition is essential while treating osteopenia.
 Avoid processed foods and sugary desserts since they interfere with your body’s ability to absorb calcium and cause bone loss.
 Avoid carbonated beverages since they weaken bones and interfere with the absorption of minerals.
 Limit your consumption of foods high in sodium.
-Adopt a diet that is good for your bones and fuels your body to become stronger and more robust.
+Adopt a diet that is good for your bones and fuels your body to evolve stronger and more robust.